Fortis B42 Black & Black Limited Edition (Ref. 647.28.81 K)

-As you can see on the photo, the watch sports a PVD-coated black (titanium) case, black rubber strap and black crown.
+The B42 Black & Black sports a PVD-coated black (titanium) case, black rubber strap, and black crown.

-Its black dial features high-contrast layout with bright-white SuperLuminova applied to the outermost halves of hour and minute hands.
+Its black dial features high-contrast layout with bright-white SuperLuminova applied to the outermost halves of the hour and minute hands.
 There are also similarly sized dots of SL on the center second hand and at the 12 o’clock position of the unidirectional rotating bezel.

 What you can’t see on the picture, is the logos of the Russian FSA Roscosmos corporation and Cosmonauts Training Center Zvezdny Gorodok (Star City).